Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/donations/donating_to_a_candidate.md

 # I want to contribute to a candidate running for office....Where do I begin? #
-First, you should make sure to check out of each of the Quest for each of the candidates running in your area as to gain a full scope of the race.
+First, you should make sure to check out each of the Quests for all of the candidates running in your area as to gain a full scope of the race.
 A candidate's Quest will detail their goals and ideas, as well as their plan if they win the election.
 Once you've made your well-informed decision on which